goruck/all/README.md

 See the [AWS website](https://aws.amazon.com/lambda/pricing/) for complete pricing information.

 # Overall Hardware Design and Considerations
-The interface circuit was first breadboarded and then moved to a prototyping board that fits in an extended Raspberry Pi enclosure.
+The interface circuit was first breadboarded and then moved to a prototyping board and later a custom design printed circuit board (PCB) that fits in an extended Raspberry Pi enclosure.

 The prototyping board is from [JBtek®](http://smile.amazon.com/dp/B00WPFF9OA) and the enclosure is from [MODMYPI](http://www.modmypi.com/raspberry-pi/cases/highpi/highpi-raspberry-pi-b-plus2-case).
 The extended Pi enclosure also offers more height for components.
 However, there isn't a lot of area to fit the components; the interface circuit fit nicely but it would get increasingly difficult to fit additional components if required.
 There is height in the enclosure to stack another prototyping board but the component heights would have to be kept to a minimum.
 Photographs of the prototype are shown below.

 ![img_0619](https://cloud.githubusercontent.com/assets/12125472/12216367/b6de26a4-b693-11e5-8ca5-6b1e528edb9f.JPG)